vehemont/nvdlib/docs/source/_build/html/_sources/started.rst.txt

 Requirements
 ----------------

-Next, download the required libraries for NVDLib to function.
-Requests is the only library required.
+Next, download the Requests library for NVDLib to function.
+Currently this is the only library required.

 .. code-block:: console